the-pudding/karen-data/README.md

 Combines annual national level data files from `input/state/`.
 There is a separate .txt file for each state from 1910–2018.
 More details can be found in `documents/StateReadMe.pdf`.
 Combines data in a single csv at `input/state/combinedFiles.csv`.

-TO-DO: need to add rank.
+TO-DO: Add rank, fill in missing years and set parameters to limit data.

 ## Notes